 Of course, as with anything else where there are "good guys" and "bad guys," there will not be universal agreement on these nominations for beneficial weeds.
 For instance, there are folks who see no redeeming value whatsoever in creeping charlie.

-Picture an ideal "carpet" of plants to be treading upon in an outdoor living space.
+- Clovers: Picture an ideal "carpet" of plants to be treading upon in an outdoor living space.
 Now describe your vision.
 What qualities make it so ideal?
 Surprisingly, it may be clover, not grass, that turns out to be the living carpet of your dreams.
 So why are you trying to get rid of this low-maintenance landscaping alternative to grass?

+- Dandelion weeds: The final two beneficial weeds that make the list offer the benefit of edibility.
 Like crabgrass, the dandelion is so common a lawn weed that most people need little weed-ID help to recognize it.
 Also like crabgrass, homeowners spend millions of dollars and countless hours every year trying to eradicate it from lawns.
 But that's where the similarities end.
-Dandelions are rather easy on the eye for the most part, and they are edible weeds: the nutritious greens can be harvested, cooked and served at mealtime.
-Want more information on dandelion weeds?
-Check out this article:
+Dandelions are rather easy on the eye for the most part, and they are edible weeds: the nutritious greens can be harvested, cooked, and served at mealtime.